datacamp/authoring/docs/courses/slides.md

 # Slides

-ou can create slides for your course using the Teach Editor.
+You can create slides for your course using the Teach Editor.
 Each [VideoExercise](exercises/video-exercise.md) can have a slide deck associated with it.
 Using these tools, you can even time the slide deck to a DataCamp video.

 ## Getting started